MTechWare/wintool-plugins/README.md

 ## 🏗️ Plugin Anatomy

+> **🔧 Key Insight:** WinTool plugins work like tabs, not standalone web pages.
+They must use container-scoped element selection and follow specific initialization patterns.

 ### Plugin Structure

 Every plugin is a directory inside `AppData\Local\MTechTool\Plugins\` and must contain these core files: